threesixtymedianick/executive-care/README.md

 # pimcore-skeleton
 A skeleton Pimcore application with a Vagrant box

+Based on:

 Version: 3.0.6

 Release Date: May 29, 2015

+Future releases may make breaking changes to the DB structure so the provided SQL file may not work forever.

 ## Installation Instructions